Racal: Racal Vadic

 The company marketed modems under the name Racal-Vadic, and was among the first to offer 2400 baud modems in the early 1980s.
 Another name it used was Racal-Milgo.

 Chubb Security

 In 1984, Racal bought Chubb, a security company that manufactured safes and locks.
-In 1992, Chubb was demerged from Racal and was subsequently taken over by Willams Holdings in 1997.
+In late 1992, Chubb was demerged from Racal, it was subsequently taken over by Willams Holdings in 1997.

 Racal Telecoms

-Racal re-established a telecoms division with a major government contract in 1988 and the acquisition of British Rail Telecommunications in 1995.
-This division of the former nationalised industry owned telecoms infrastructure laid across the rail network.
+Racal re-established its telecoms division following the awarding of a major government contract in 1988 to set up and operate the Government Data Network.
+In 1994, as part of the wider privatisation of British Rail, it was announced that Racal was to acquire British Rail Telecommunications (BRT) at a reported cost of £132.72 million; following completion of the deal, it was rebranded as Racal-BRT.
+The purchase comprised primarily the voice, transmission and data networks formerly owned by the state-owned railway operator British Rail, however, it did not include the operational telecoms systems that were associated with the direct operation of trains (these were allocated to the newly-created rail infrastructure company Railtrack.
+The deal has been critiqued as Racal allegedly did not properly understand the responsibilities that it took on through this acquisition.
+During the 1990s, Racal made large investments into its data network, a large portion of which being the former-BR infrastructure.
+By late 1999, Racal Telecoms was providing communications to more than 30 government departments.

 Racal Instrumentation

 Consisted of Racal Recorders (Hythe, Southampton) and Racal Instruments (Burnham, near Slough).
 Racal acquired Thermionic Products in 1967, creating Racal Thermionics, renamed Racal Recorders in 1978.
 Racal Recorders produced a wide range of magnetic tape recorders for multichannel voice recording and instrumentation recording applications.

 Racal Redac

 Provided Computer Aided Design (CAD) software and facilities, primarily for design of printed circuit boards; based at Tewkesbury, Gloucestershire.